Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning: Deep Learning Architecture and Training Strategy

 To evaluate the benefit of multiband observations, two network configurations were implemented.
 The first is a single branch network processing input waveforms from either DECIGO or ET individually.
 The second is a dual branch fusion network designed for multiple detector inputs, where each branch independently processes data from one detector using identical ResNet substructures.
 Deep feature maps from both branches are concatenated in feature space and fused via a fully connected layer to form a unified representation.
 This late fusion approach preserves detector specific feature learning while leveraging the complementarity between the low frequency (DECIGO) and mid to high frequency (ET) bands, thereby enhancing discrimination of both interference–diffraction patterns and geometric magnification effects (Fig.~\ref{fig:model_joint}).

 All input waveforms were standardized to zero mean and unit variance to improve numerical stability and convergence.
 The model was optimized using sparse categorical cross entropy loss and the Adam optimizer with an initial learning rate of $10^{-3}$.
 The \texttt{ReduceLROnPlateau} strategy was employed to decrease the learning rate adaptively when the validation loss stagnated, and \texttt{EarlyStopping} was used to terminate training when no improvement was observed for several epochs.
 Training was performed for up to 200 epochs with a batch size of 128 and a 10\% validation split.
-All experiments used fixed length waveform sequences and five classes output labels.
-Model training and inference were accelerated using an NVIDIA A800 80G GPU and two Intel(R) Xeon(R) Silver 8480 CPU.
+All experiments used fixed length waveform sequences and output labels for five classes.
+Model training and inference were accelerated using an NVIDIA A800 80G GPU and two Intel(R) Xeon(R) Silver 8480 CPUs.